Dev01-D/ms_aka_sites/docs/ms_aka.md

 ---

 ## 👨‍💻 About Me
 Hi!
 I'm **Dev01-D**.
-I built this repo to streamline my workflow as a Microsoft Admin.
-I'm passionate about automation and making technical tools accessible.
+I built this repo as part of my commitment to the IT Industry and to streamline engineers workflows.

 * 🔭 I’m currently working on improving M365 workflows.
 * 💬 Ask me about: Azure AD, Intune, or Cloud Security.